sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 ### Improved search history
 Search history will be accessible from the search bar instead of only on the search homepage, making it easier to access.

+## Install Docker Compose on AWS with 1 Click
+Customers now enjoy a simplified installation process via Sourcegraph's 3 new Docker Compose Amazon Machine Images (AMI).
+With one click, Sourcegraph's intelligent code search installs on their AWS infrastructure.
+The 3 sizes of AMIs (Small, Medium, and Large) will be able to cater to instances that support up to thousands of concurrent users.
+Customers can expect other cloud images to be supported in the future.